What the capture of Chinese soldiers says about Beijing’s role in Ukraine

 China has supplied the Kremlin with significant quantities of machine tools, drone and turbojet engines and technology for cruise missiles, microelectronics, and nitrocellulose, which is used in rocket fuel, US officials in the Joe Biden administration said in April 2024.

-In the Korean War of 1950 to 1953 Chairman Mao Zedong sent hundreds of thousands of “volunteers” to fight American, British and other forces under the United Nations flag who were defending capitalist South Korea.
+In the Korean War of 1950 to 1953, Mao Zedong sent hundreds of thousands of “volunteers” to fight American, British and other forces under the United Nations flag who were defending capitalist South Korea.
 Among the mass casualties was Mao’s own son.

 China also sent covert aid to North Vietnam and to Viet Cong guerrillas in South Vietnam, helped the Khmer Rouge take over Cambodia and waged a twilight struggle against both the Soviet Union and the West across Indochina until Deng called a halt to Cold War adventurism at the end of the 1970s.